Scott3142/SMaSH-IT-Training.github.io/_pages/about.md

     <br/><br/>

-    I am particulary interested in learners from disadvantaged backgrounds, and those who might not necessarily be able to get the help and support they deserve for reasons outside of their control.
+    I am particularly interested in learners from disadvantaged backgrounds, and those who might not necessarily be able to get the help and support they deserve for reasons outside of their control.
 I welcome any thoughts, advice and comments at any time and I am always looking for ways to improve the design and delivery of these courses. <br/><br/> <strong>Scott Morgan</strong></blockquote>

 testimonials-header: Testimonials